-Cycling the Camino de Santiago is a 7-day stunning tour from Porto (Oporto – known by its famous Port Wine) through seaside Atlantic villages and sandy beaches until we get to the Spanish border.
+Cycling the Camino de Santiago is a 7-day stunning tour from Vila do Conde (Porto region) through seaside Atlantic villages and sandy beaches, until we get to the Spanish border.
 Then we continue along the Medieval Way, through ancient Roman roads, medieval towns, dense woods and centuries old pilgrims’ footpaths en route to the UNESCO World Heritage Site of Santiago de Compostela.

 As the day comes to an end, relax at gorgeous and magnificent Castles, Palaces, Monasteries and Convents that were once inhabited by the clergy or the Queens and Kings and now are converted into exquisite lodgings.

 To complete this adventure (for religious reasons or not) you should previously get the Pilgrim’s Credential (Portugal Bike Tours will get this for you in advance).
 A pilgrim must get at least two stamps per day; you collect the stamps along the way at the hotels, restaurants and churches.